Discover how DHL Group increased connectivity across the enterprise and automated multiple processes end-to-end

 Reporting and analytics

-A low-code platform collects historical and real-time process data to provide visibility of process performance against KPIs.
-Analytics dashboards allow you to identify bottlenecks, monitor resource performance, service levels and trends, and adjust process and business strategy accordingly.
-Many process automation tools also have the option of extending reporting capabilities by integrating with third-party software.
+A low-code platform includes analytics dashboards to provide visibility of process performance against KPIs and have the option to extend reporting capabilities by integrating with third-party software.

-Need some advice on choosing the right platform for your automation project?
+Need some advice on choosing the right low-code platform for your automation project?

 Limited customization